DeadShadow80/Propositional-logic-Expression-Checker/README.md

 # Propositional-logic-Expression-Checker

 Run the script using python3.
-Enter an logical expression with no spaces, letters from the alphabet as atoms, ( and ) as parantheses around an expression, and the following symbols as operators:
+Enter an logical expression with no spaces, letters from the alphabet as atoms, ( and ) as parantheses around an expression, and the following symbols as operators: !,&,|,→,⇔
-Operators: !,&,|,→,⇔

 Examples to try the program with:
 # Example1: ((P→(!Q))&(!((P→(!Q))|(!(P⇔R))))